hlorenzi/customasm/doc/cpudef.md

 It consists of a single expression.
 The binary representation must have a well-known number of bits, so that byte alignment can be verified.
-- For literals (like fixed opcodes), use explicitly-sized literals: the number of bits, followed by a single quote, followed by the value, like `8'0x05`.
+- For literals (like fixed opcodes), like `0x7f`, the number of used bits is derived automatically from the radix and number of digits used.
+If it's necessary to explicitly state the number of used bits, use explicitly-sized literals: the number of bits, followed by a single quote, followed by the value, like `8'0x05`.
 - For parameter values, use a bit slice: the parameter name followed by two numbers inside brackets, like `abc[y:x]`.